eskilan/beautiful-jekyll/_posts/2018-02-24-global-terror.md

 ![](/img/GTD/unnamed-chunk-21-1.png)

+Is this what you expected?

 That's it.
 I hope you found this analysis helpful.
 Let me know if you have any comments.

-Thumbnail image: By 대한민국 국군 Republic of Korea Armed Forces [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons
+Thumbnail credits: By 대한민국 국군 Republic of Korea Armed Forces [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons